What are the Branches of Microbiology?

 - Immunology – Concentrating on the study of an organism’s immune system is the specialty of immunology.
 Scientists conduct research on the immune system to treat disorders within it, including autoimmune diseases, transplant rejection and hypersensitivities.

 - Medical Microbiology – Focusing on the application of medicine, medical microbiologists diagnosis, treat and prevent infectious diseases.
 Additionally, these scientists study microbes to enhance overall health in humans.

 - Biotechnology – Investigating methods of using living organisms to invent or produce products is the specialty of a biotechnologist.
 By using genetic engineering, along with cell and tissue technologies, physicians can customize treatments for their patients.

 - Bacteriology – Researching methods related to producing medicine from bacteria is the study of bacteriology.

 The UF master’s degree program offers courses that cover both pure and applied microbiology, providing a comprehensive understanding of this field.
 Additionally, our program incorporates courses from the College of Medicine that will provide a concentration in medical microbiology and biochemistry, offering you a unique educational experience unmatched by other programs.
 Other courses that will enhance your knowledge include:

-- BCH 5413 – Eukaryotic Molecular Biology and Genetics: Understand how genetic approaches can solve programs of current interest in molecular biology.
+- BCH 5413 – Mammalian Molecular Biology and Genetics: Understand how genetic approaches can solve programs of current interest in molecular biology.

-- BCH 5252 – Microbiology, Immunology, and Basis for Immuno-therapeutics: Learn microbial structure and function with regards to their role in pathogenesis and infection.
+- MCB 5252 – Microbiology, Immunology, and Basis for Immuno-therapeutics: Learn microbial structure and function with regards to their role in pathogenesis and infection.